opatiny/fawami/README.md

 - `structuredClone(object)`: create a typed copy of the object
 - random values with seed: use the `XSadd` library
-- add types for a library: `
+- add types for a library: `npm i @types/thePackage`

 Node.js